HadziqM/MHFZ-database-editor/README.md

 - if you want to add untraslated item in game, use "conv untranslated" to decode the hex <br />
 ### Save file edit
 - you can upload savefile.bin in your local to postgres <br />
-- you can upload partner.bin in your local to postgres <br />
+- you can upload partner.bin in your local to postgres <br /> <br />
 **_be cautius that the charachter name will be overwriten with new savefile you uploaded_**